Welcome to our Website!

 My case has been dismissed, should I still pay the court cost?

-Yes, the court cost must be paid within 5 days after dismissal if it wasn’t paid with filing of the bankruptcy petition.
-If you don’t pay the court cost within five days, the your are barred from re-filing a bankruptcy case for 180 days.
-The bar is normally automatically lifted if the court cost in the prior case are being paid before filing of a new case.
-If you file the new case more than 180 days after the dismissal of the first case and the court cost has not been paid, you can file a new case without paying the court cost of the previous case.
-That is not possible if you re-file within 180 days of dismissal of the first case.
-If the fees are not paid in the first case that was dismissed within 180 days, the court will dismiss the second case.
+Yes, the court cost must be paid within 5 days after dismissal if it wasn’t paid with the filing of the bankruptcy petition.
+A debtor who fails to pay the court cost within five days, is barred from refiling a bankruptcy case for 180 days.
+The bar is normally automatically lifted if the court cost for the prior case is paid before the filing of a new case.
+If the new case is filed more than 180 days after the dismissal of the first case, even if the court cost for the previous case has not been paid, a new case may be filed without payment of the court cost for the previous case.
+This is not possible for cases refiled within 180 days of dismissal of the first case.
+For cases refiled within 180 days of the filing of the first case, if the fees are not paid for the first case that was dismissed, the court will dismiss the second case.

 When can I pay the court costs in installments?

-We don’t anticipate to see many cases anymore in which clients pay the court cost in installments.
-When an application to pay court costs in installments is granted, half of the court cost still has to be paid with filing of the petition.
+Recently, fewer debtors are choosing to pay the court cost in installments.
+When an application to pay court costs in installments is granted, half of the court cost still must be paid with the filing of the petition.
 In addition, the debtor is allowed to pay in installments only if the attorney did not receive more than $300 before filing of the case.
-With these new provisions that are taking effect in April of 2012, it is pretty much impossible to pay in installments anymore.
+With these new provisions that became effective in April 2012, it is now very difficult to pay court costs in installments.

 St. Charles office

 (serving O’Fallon, St. Peters, Wentzville, Troy, Maryland Heights, Warrenton and surrounding counties)

 1861 Sherman Dr